mrluc/peerage/README.md

 It'll use dns to get the IP addresses for 'localhost', and try to connect to them.
-In this case, there'll only be one result, but it's working; it got that ip by looking up localhost.
+In this case, there'll only be one result, but it's working; it got that ip by looking up localhost!